Learn what you can do to prevent a Li-ion battery to fall asleep.

 Li-ion batteries contain a protection circuit that shields the battery against abuse.
 This important safeguard has the disadvantage of turning the battery off if over-discharged.
-Slipping into sleep mode can happen when storing a Li-ion pack in a discharged state for any length of time can do this.
-The self-discharge during storage gradually lowers the voltage of a battery that is already discharged; the protection circuit will eventually cut off between 2.20 and 2.90V/cell.
+Slipping into sleep mode can happen when storing a Li-ion pack in a discharged state for any length of time can do this as the self-discharge will gradually lower the voltage of a battery that is already low on charge.
+The protection circuit will eventually cut off between 2.20 and 2.90V/cell.
 (See BU-802b: Elevated Self-discharge)

-Some battery chargers and analyzers, including those made by Cadex, feature a wake-up feature or “boost” to reactivate and charge batteries that have fallen asleep.
-Without this feature, a charger would render these batteries as unserviceable and the packs would be discarded.
+Some battery chargers and analyzers (Cadex), feature a wake-up feature or “boost” to reactivate and recharge batteries that have fallen asleep.
+Without this provision, a charger would render these batteries unserviceable and the packs would be discarded.
 The boost feature applies a small charge current to first activate the protection circuit.
 If a normal cell voltage can be established, the charger will them start a normal charge.
 Figure 1 illustrates the “boost” function graphically.

 Figure 1: Sleep mode of a lithium-ion battery.

 Some over-discharged batteries can be “boosted” to life again.
 Discard pack if the voltage does not rise to a normal level within a minute while on boost.